aryzach/roseTreeAPI/README.md

 I'm making some assumptions about how the API should behave
 	- what is returned by the method call when no obvious return value
 	- how to handle ambiguous input cases (ex. where to insert tree if path isn't exact)
+	- when inserting a tree at a location, if a tree exists at that location, I'll replace it.
+If no tree exists at that location, I'll insert it as the last subtree (which is not necessarily the absolute specified position).
+If you're specifiying a location deeper than the tree, don't insert

+I'm also not type checking or doing much validation or full test coverage